 36. Canada is responsible for measures taken by the Government of Ontario, including the OPA, that are inconsistent with Canada's commitments under NAFTA Chapter 11.
-The measures described in this Notice of Arbitration breach Canada's obligations under Article 1110 (Expropriation and Compensation), 1105 (Minimum Standard of Treatment), 1102 (National Treatment) and 1103 (Most-Favored-Nation Treatment).
+The measures described in this Notice of Arbitration breach Canada's obligations under Article 1110 (Expropriation and Compensation), 1105 (Minimum Standard of Treatment), 1102 (National Treatment), 1103 (Most-Favored-Nation Treatment) and, to the extent that the OPA is a state enterprise, as defined in NAFTA Article 1505, Article 1503(2).